 The fort’s elevation has a striking resemblance to medieval architecture.
 It is built with red sand stone, which has withstood the testimony of time, passing through, centuries of wear and tear, including wars.
 There are seven gates to enter the Mehrangargh Fort, commonly known as Pol.
-The main gateway entrance, is Jai (Victory) Pol, it was built to commemorate the Rajah Maan Sing’s victory over the armies of Bikaner and Jaipur.
-The interiors of the Fort are quite stupendous and magnificent.
+The main gateway entrance is Jai (victory) Pol, it was built to commemorate the Raja Maan Sing’s victory over the armies of Bikaner and Jaipur.
+The interiors of the fort are quite stupendous and magnificent.
 There is special feature of Rajasthani architecture, known as the Jharokas, hanging balconies, which were used by queens and women of the palace, and they were also used for placing important weapons.
 Meticulous wall painting splashed with enriched colors truly exhibits royal richness.
-There is no ticket to visit the Fort; however there is a nominal entry fee, to see the museum, inside the fort which houses a fraction of artifacts, weapons, costumes of kings and queens along with their other belongings.

 Tips for traveler